A breakdown of what happens when you want something but fear it at the same time

 But also, maybe, this is your self-sabotage kicking in.
 Because we often fear the things we want the most just as strongly as we desire them, our self-protection mechanisms tend to come up when we get what we want.

 We often sabotage ourselves in small and bigger ways, often without being consciously aware that we are doing it.
-We often mistake our fear or discomfort for the feeling that something isn´t quite right, and then pull away from what might be great for us.
+We mistake our fear or discomfort for the feeling that something isn´t quite right, and then pull away from what might be great for us.

 Rather than giving space to the discomfort and noticing what is going on beneath the surface, it feels safer and more comfortable to avoid these feelings altogether.